 Data

 Indicate if surrogacy arrangements are legal in your State and if so how many occur every year.
+Legal only for heterosexual couples with proven material fertility problems (for married or common law couples.
+Not to same sex couples or co-parenting arrangements without spousal relationship).
+Couples must use the sperm of the intended father, but may use donated eggs.
+Revision of law in 2018 (entered following 3 petitions to Supreme Court of Justice) finally allowed surrogacy procedures to singles intended mothers as well, but only when using their own eggs.
+Surrogates are compensated highly, with current range of around 45-50,000 US$.
+There is state medical insurance coverage for all Israeli residents, thus no additional expenses for maternity coverage are required.
+Arrangement between the IPs and GC must be preapproved by an approval committee prior to any medical procedures taking place; otherwise punishable as a criminal offence.
+Numbers: since 1996 (when law was published) until end of 2017, 1458 requests for approval were submitted to the committee, a growing number each year.
+Out of those, in 2012-2017 there were on average over 100 requests annually.
+Data on requests DENIED by the committee wasn’t collected prior to 2016; in 2016+2017, out of total of 210 requests, 8 were denied.
+Surrogacy births: 666 within 1998-2017 (total of 823 children).
+I.e. around half of approved procedures do not end up with a child.

 For countries where surrogacy is permitted, please indicate the number of cases, if any, of contract breaches or of refusal to transfer the child.
+None!
+According to our Attorney General, as well as my own perspective of over 300 cases and interviews of colleagues who have administered hundreds of procedures overseas.

 Indicate if intermediaries facilitating surrogacy arrangements must be registered and, if so, how many are registered in your State.
+Don’t have to be registered or altruistic.

 For countries where surrogacy is prohibited, please indicate the number of cases, on an annual basis, where nationals have made a surrogacy arrangement abroad and have returned to their country of origin with the surrogate-born child.

 Following on the previous question, please indicate under which circumstances authorities have allowed their nationals to bring the child born from a surrogacy arrangement back into their country of origin and if so please indicate which ones (e.g. domestic parenting orders, judgements, best interests of the child determinations, etc.), and how often they have been used.
+Allowed via a naturalization process through: (1) proof of legality of the proceedings in country of origin; (2) submission of surrogate’s post-birth voluntary waiver at an Israeli consulate; (3) proof of parentage via DNA testing through an Israeli certified lab only.
+Israeli position denying recognition of foreign parentage orders and birth certificate on their own (and requires the intended parents to conduct DNA testing) was challenged in the High Court of Justice (H.C.J 566/11 D.M.-M. et al. v.
+The Ministry of the Interior), but in 2014 the Court has ruled in favor of the State’s position.